Can

 the machine, but by no means all.
 They may create a sub-standard

-smoke that is unpleasant to breathe and could damage your health.
+smoke that is unpleasant to breathe and contain toxins that can

-They could also damage your machine.
-If you do use another manufacturer's
+damage your machine.
+If you do use another manufacturer's fluid

-fluid in your machine and need to get it repaired under warranty,
+in your machine and need to get it repaired under warranty, the

 to see if you've used the correct fluid or not.
 You will either